klonyyy/MCUViewer-docs/documentation/Recorder/Recorder.md

 (Recorder)=
 # Recorder

 The recorder module allows visualization of very high-speed signals, even on low-cost targets or when SWD communication speed is limited due to galvanic isolators or long cables.
-It is more intrusive than using a sampling group, as it must be compiled into your project—although the runtime penalty is usually minimal.
+It is more intrusive than using a sampling group, as it must be compiled into your project-although the runtime penalty is usually minimal.

 ```{figure} ./images/RecorderDemo.gif
 :width: 1000px